gracco/sysadmin-interview-questions/README.md

   - The MAJOR number will set to the kernel with kind of device it is, and MINOR number will set a special characteristics of the device, example if a machine have 2 disks, the MAJOR number will be the same for both, but the MINOR doesn't.

 * Describe the mknod command and when you'd use it.
-  - mknod command creates a new device in /dev but actually udev creates automatically each device, if something very terrible happen we can recreate some devices using mknod to fix or make some backup.
+  - mknod command creates a new device in `/dev` but actually udev creates automatically each device, if something very terrible happen we can recreate some devices using mknod to fix or make some backup.

 * Describe a scenario when you get a "filesystem is full" error, but 'df' shows there is free space.
-  - When a filesystem it's out of inodes. df -i will show.
+  - When a filesystem it's out of inodes. `df -i` will show.

 * Describe a scenario when deleting a file, but 'df' not showing the space being freed.
   - when a processing it's using that file.
-We can use lsof to check.
+We can use `lsof` to check it.

 * Describe how 'ps' works.
   - the ps command read files from /proc which the content of this files are generated by the kernel.